Teo-KJ/Database-Experimentations/README.md

 # Database-Experimentations
-Trying out on database and scheduling tools.
+Trying out on database and scheduling tools

+By Teo KJ

 ## About the Project
 This project is conducted to try out on various tools to automate data collection and storing the data into structured databases.